 - B. Compliance Monitoring Plan and Compliance Monitoring Well Network.
-Except as provided by Rule 3-1.4.G.6., Aany Production Permit application that, through an evaluation of the Hydrogeological Report and aquifer test data, has been found determined by the General Manager to have the potential to cause unreasonable impacts, pursuant to Rule 3-1.4.G.A(10) will require submittal and implementation of a compliance monitoring plan including a compliance monitoring well network.
+Any Production Permit application that, through an evaluation of the Hydrogeological Report and aquifer test data, has been determined by the General Manager to have the potential to cause unreasonable impacts, pursuant to Rule 3-1.4A(10) will require submittal and implementation of a compliance monitoring plan including a compliance monitoring well network.
 The purpose of the compliance monitoring plan and network is to provide data needed to assess the impacts of the pumping on the aquifer(s) over time and compliance with permit conditions in place to avoid unreasonable impacts. - 1.
 Compliance Monitoring Well Network.
 A compliance monitoring well network shall be established by installing a sufficient number of index wells to measure drawdown and water quality around the well or well field.
-Spring flow should also be monitored if the spring is sourced from the same formation and within the vicinity of the proposed well or well field.
 Planning and implementation of the plan and network shall be closely coordinated with the District to ensure that the proposed plan is consistent with District standards and expectations.
 The final plan and network must be approved by the District and installed prior to commencement of pumping.
 The permittee or applicant will be required to pay for all cost associated with the design, engineering, construction, sampling and maintenance of the monitoring well network and equipment except such that may be agreed upon by the District.
 The permittee or applicant shall provide assurances of legal District access to the monitoring well network.
 A permittee or applicant who incurs cost related to implementing the plan and operating the network assumes the risk that the Board may modify, reduce, adjust, or curtail the permitted volume.

 - 2. Minimum Compliance Monitoring Plan Requirements.
 The compliance monitoring plan shall be a legally binding agreement between the District and permittee or applicant and should include detailed information on the construction, operation, sampling and analysis, and maintenance of the new compliance monitoring well network.
 The plan shall be subject to approval by the General Manager and shall, at minimum, include the following: - a.
 General Information: - iii.
 Goal and purpose of project. - iv.
 Description of local geologic and hydrogeologic conditions. - v.
-Location map showing monitoring well network well locations (including proposed and existing wells) and rationale for well locations. - b.
-Design and Construction: - iii.
-Well design plans and schematics on construction of each new index well. - iv.
-Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports, available geophysical data, downhole video, pump depth, or schematics for proposed modifications). - v.
+Location map showing monitoring well network well locations (including proposed and existing wells) and rationale for well locations.

+b.
+Design and Construction:

+- iii.
+Well design plans and schematics on construction of each new index well. - iv.Completion and construction data for each existing well that will be used in the monitoring well network (e.g. State well reports, available geophysical data, downhole video, pump depth, or schematics for proposed modifications). - v.
 Monitoring well equipment specifications and installation. - vi.
 Designated hydrogeologist and well drilling contractor. - c.
 Schedule for completion of work - d.
 Monitoring well access.
 The permittee or applicant will ensure that the District can maintain access to the monitoring well network and equipment. - e.
 Maintenance and repair commitments.
-Identify parties responsible for maintaining, repairing, and equipping the monitoring well network.
+Identify parties responsible for maintaining, repairing, and equipping the monitoring well network. - f.
+Groundwater sampling and analysis plan - iii.
+Sampling procedure, schedule, and frequency g.
+Other relevant information.